 Petty crimes, such as pick-pocketing, are the most common safety threat to foreigners, especially on public transportation or in crowded public areas and markets.
 Foreigners can also be targets for muggings, so it is important not to walk alone at night.
 Common-sense practices such as acting discreet (especially when speaking English), trying to blend in, and not carrying large sums of money can help expats avoid drawing unwanted attention.

 Protests and unrest in Kyrgyzstan

-During past episodes of political and ethnic unrest, Western expats have not been targeted or affected by violence (unless they put themselves directly in the protests) and the biggest concerns they faced were that major businesses closed for a few days.
+During past episodes of political and ethnic unrest, Western expats have not been targeted or impacted by violence (unless they put themselves directly in the protests) and the biggest concerns they faced were that major businesses closed for a few days.
 It is advisable to avoid joining protests and to lie low if a tense situation arises.

 Driving safety in Kyrgyzstan

 Emergency services in Kyrgyzstan

 There are emergency services in Kyrgyzstan’s larger cities and resort towns, but call-centre employees and paramedics often do not speak English.
 Medical service is inexpensive, though Kyrgyz hospitals are best avoided due to underfunding and outdated equipment.
 There are private hospitals and clinics in Bishkek with better-trained staff and newer equipment, though their services cost more.
 For simple treatments, some Kyrgyz doctors make house calls.

 Expats can dial the following in an emergency: